Last Updated: May 21, 2026

 General readability issues:

-• Adjust the scanner’s darkness/contrast settings.
+Adjust the scanner’s brightness and contrast settings.

 Watermark or background interferes with readability: